Skylake-dev/Notes/Machine Learning/Machine Learning.md

 ## Markov Decision Processes (MDP)
 For MDPs we work under the *Markov assumption*: the future is independent from the past given the present.
 This means that the current state is enough to make decisions, there is no need to know the past.
 Examples:
-- markovian: chess, rubik's cube
+- Markovian: chess, rubik's cube
-- non-markovian: poker, blackjack (i need information about past cards that have already been played)
+- non-Markovian: poker, blackjack (i need information about past cards that have already been played)

 Formally, a stochastic process `X_t` is said to be Markovian if and only if:
 ![Markovian_process](assets/Markovian_process.png)